Helping you access the services you need in eastern Ontario

 What is AccessMHA?

 AccessMHA makes it easier to help find mental health, substance use health, and addictions support, services, and care.
-We eliminate the guesswork and work with you to refer you to the services you need, all while supporting you through the process.
 After reaching out to us, you will be paired with a trained mental health, substance use health and addictions intake specialist who will connect you to the services you need from a network of partner organizations.
+Learn more about us.

 Who is it for?